Trail Fast Facts

-Beechworth to Lake Kerferd is a 6.5km, grade 2 one way hike located in Myrtleford Plantation, Victoria.
-The hike should take around 2 hours to complete or can be completed as a return hike in around 4 hrs.
+Beechworth to Lake Kerferd is a 6.5km, grade 2 one way hike in Myrtleford Plantation, Victoria.
+This hike typically takes 2 hours to complete or can be completed as a return hike in around 4 hrs.

 Warning